 Lorraine Hansberry, Maya Angelou, Ta-Nehisi Coates, Jesmyn Ward, and Alice Walker— are some of the contemporary writers whose legacy is illustrated by their commitment to examine ordinary life.
 They have expanded our imagination to see the power and resiliency in working class and middle-class families.
 They have highlighted life in American cities and towns—especially places like Chicago, Harlem, and Baltimore.
 Most of all, they have interrogated the triumphant attainment of the American dream as well as its crushing deferment.

 Lastly, we cannot overlook African Americans authors writing about the immigrant experience.
-Dinaw Mengestu, EC Osondu, Mbue Imbolo and Barack Obama—all explore the complexity of arriving in America to seek opportunity and prosperity.
+Dinaw Mengestu, EC Osondu, Mbue Imbolo and even President Barack Obama’s first memoir (Dreams From My Father)—all explore the complexity of arriving in America to seek opportunity and prosperity.
 We find in their texts conversations about the immigrant’s longing for America; especially the emphasis placed on education as the vehicle for success.
 We also see the discomforts of settling in a new country, particularly, the way ideas about citizenship and upward mobility collide.
 These texts question identity, belonging, and language.
 Both visceral and insightful African American literature captures the talent and resiliency of a diverse nation and for that fact, it deserves to be celebrated.

 Celebrating The Literary Heritage Of African American Writers was an event held Friday 8 February 2019; 18:00-20:00